crosstheages/public-data/patch-notes.md

   - You now dynamically see how many chests left you need to unlock before getting slot #3.
 - Crafting
   - You now have an "auto" button for power up.
 It will automatically consume eligible duplicate cards at 0 potential from highest to lowest numbering in order to reach the rank you set.

+## 0.4.2704 Patch

+`2022-12-24 17:00 UTC`

+Changes

+- Play
+  - Limit Game Resources option now replaces Animated Field by Static Field.
+Use it on low-end devices.
+- Cards
+  - Locke Exclusive Standard and Alternative are now revealed.
+- System
+  - Warn you when new downloads are available and you are not on Wi-Fi to prevent extra charges.

+Fixes

+- Play
+  - Buff/Debuff tooltips are now clamped to the screen.
+- Dashboard
+  - Event text is translated.
+  - Game mode dropdown text has been adjusted.
+- Cards
+  - Power on cards is no longer aliased while being visible on very bright cards (such as Calyps Alternative)
+- Loots
+  - The notification indicator is now back.
+- Craft
+  - Confirm button is accessible on mobile with notches.
+- Profile
+  - WalletID and Immutascan links are working again.
+- Interface
+  - Notch adjustments on iOS have been slightly modified to reduce distance from the home button.

 ## 0.4.2673 Patch